With a passion for maximizing the potential and areas of best practice for boys, Grant was appointed Headmaster of St Paul’s in 2010.

 Tel: +64 7 957 8899 ext 8830

 Joining the St Paul's team in 2013, Ainsley comes with a wealth of practical knowledge and understanding.
-At the age of 29, he was appointed Deputy Principal at Hamilton's Fraser High School, meaning he now has over 10 years experience in educational management.
-Prior to that, he was Head Timetabler, Head of Chemistry, Year 13 Dean and mentored the school prefects.
+At the age of 29, he was appointed Deputy Principal at Hamilton's Fraser High School, with now over 10 years experience in educational management.
+Prior to that, he was Head Timetabler, Head of Chemistry, Year 13 Dean and mentored school prefects.

 Tel: +64 7 957 8899 ext 8831

-Since coming to St Paul’s as an English teacher in 2006, Jeremy has moved his way up to Head of the English Department (a role he held for ten years), Leader of Curriculum (overseeing English, languages, media studies and ESOL) and now his current role as the Director of Teaching and Learning.
+Since coming to St Paul’s as an English teacher in 2006, Jeremy has moved his way up to Head of the English Department (a role he held for ten years), Leader of Curriculum (overseeing English, languages, media studies and ESOL), Director of Teaching and Learning and now to his current role of Deputy Headmaster in charge of Academics.

 Originally from New Plymouth, Jeremy has a Bachelor of Arts in History and English from the University of Waikato.
 Passionate about literature and writing, Jeremy initially thought he would pursue a career in journalism, however a change of path led him to complete a teaching diploma at Massey University followed by a teaching position at his former school of New Plymouth Boys’ High School.
 He went on to spend some time living abroad, working at Hampstead School in London as well as travelling to various places including India, Sri Lanka, Asia and Europe, before returning to New Zealand and settling in Hamilton.

 Since joining St Paul’s, Jeremy has been involved in major school-wide initiatives, including the earlier introduction of iPads into the junior school and ‘Write that Essay’ – a web-based writing programme which has been successful in raising the standard of student writing.
-Married with three young daughters, Jeremy is also involved with coaching the junior basketball team.
+He has been involved in basketball which is a passion of his, having previously been an assistant coach and coach of the Premier Basketball team and now he is involved with the Junior Premier side.

 Tel: +64 7 957 8899 ext 8769